MissElysea/Blog-API/README.md

 Before running the app, you need to set up the required configuration files.

-1. Create a file named .env in the root directory of the project.
+1. Create a file named .env in the root directory of the project by running the following command in the integrated terminal.

 ```touch .env```